Early Life and Education of Robert F. Kennedy: A Complete Timeline

 February 1968: Kennedy Visits Eastern Kentucky

-In February 1968, Kennedy visited eastern Kentucky as part of the Senate committee reviewing "War on Poverty" programs.
+In February 1968, Robert F. Kennedy visited eastern Kentucky as a member of the Senate committee reviewing the effectiveness of "War on Poverty" programs.

 April 4, 1968: Indianapolis Speech Following MLK's Assassination

-On April 4, 1968, following the assassination of Martin Luther King Jr., Robert F. Kennedy delivered a speech in Indianapolis where he quoted lines from Aeschylus.
+On April 4, 1968, following Martin Luther King Jr.'s assassination, Robert F. Kennedy delivered a speech in Indianapolis, quoting lines from Aeschylus.

 May 1968: Kennedy Defends Gun Control Bill in Oregon

-In 1968, Robert Kennedy visited Cesar Chavez in Delano, California, and decided to challenge Johnson for the presidency.
-He asked Eugene McCarthy to drop out of the race, while Ted Kennedy advised him to wait until 1972.
+In 1968, Robert Kennedy visited César Chávez in Delano, California, and decided to challenge Johnson for the presidency.
+He sought to have Eugene McCarthy withdraw from the race.
+Ted Kennedy opposed his brother's decision, advising him to wait until 1972.

 1968: Birth of Rory Kennedy